Get

 One key area of focus is NAD+ (nicotinamide adenine dinucleotide).
 This is what fuels the health of the cells throughout an animal’s body via their mitochondria – the powerhouses of the cell.
 As a dog or person ages, their NAD levels decline, which means their cells start to lose the ability to function as they should.
 And that leads to cells not dividing properly and ultimately, chronic disease and breakdown of different systemic functions.

 Another critical factor is cellular senescence.
 Senescent cells are cells that have stopped functioning properly but remain in the body, contributing to inflammation and tissue dysfunction.
-Over time, their accumulation plays a role in many age-related declines.
+Over time, their accumulation contributes to many age-related declines.

 divider dog faces oct 2024